moyucrazy12/KTH_FormulaStudent_Application/README.md

 Due to the limited support for ROS Melodic and the popularity of ROS2 Humble, this repository includes a Docker image with ROS2 Humble.
 Recommended Setup

+- Download the _exercise1_humble_ zip file and decompress it.

-- Download and open the folder _exercise1_humble_ in Visual Studio Code
+- Open the folder _KTHFS_Humble_ in Visual Studio Code

 - Install the Docker Dev Containers extension